-What does Norwegian Wood mean?
+What do you think Norwegian Wood means?

 Beatles: Norwegian Wood Meaning